vishnukumarkvs/Flixtube/README.md

 - Now we create a **Jenkinsfile** where we write a pipeline script to run terraform scripts
 - In jenkins, we create a pipeline job and use option pipeline from scm and give github repo details.
 - Atlast, we build the pipeline which runs the terraform script.

+## Bug - password not working in kubernetes deployment